Troubleshoot Issues with ksqlDB for Confluent Platform

 -o beginning

-Example output showing an empty source topic:
+The following example output shows the result from an empty source topic:

 % Reached end of topic pageviews [0] at offset 0